erodrich/exercises-infra/README.md

 **Configuration:**
 - PostgreSQL on port 5432
 - Backend on port 8080
-- Frontend on port 3000
+- HTTP Proxy on port 80 (no SSL for development)
 - Profile: `dev`
 - Database: `exercises_dev`
 - Auto-initializes with sample data